 Important: Before you can use the CSR enrollment function, you must configure at least one template for enrollment by checking the CSR Enrollment box under Allowed Enrollment Types in the certificate template details.
-See Configuring Template Options on page 360.
+See Configuring Template Options on page 388.

 Note: As of Keyfactor Command version 10, enrollment (PFX and CSR), renewal, and revocation requests all flow through Keyfactor Command workflow.
-This will result in no changes to the enrollment, renewal, and revocation user experience unless customizations have been added in workflow (see Workflow Definitions on page 218).
+This will result in no changes to the enrollment, renewal, and revocation user experience unless customizations have been added in workflow (see Workflow Definitions in the Keyfactor Command Reference Guide).